grafana/grafana/docs/sources/setup-grafana/upgrade-grafana.md

 ### Role-based access control: changes for general release

-Fine-grained access control is now called "Role-based access control".
-As part of the Grafana 9.0 release, the service is generally available, and there are several breaking changes:
+Fine-grained access control is now called "Role-based access control (RBAC)".
+As part of the Grafana 9.0 release, the feature is generally available, and there are several breaking changes:

 - Built-in roles are now called basic roles.
 They now consist of permissions, not roles.
-- The Terraform builtin_role_assignment resource is going away.
-(TODO - any upgrade action?)
+- The Terraform `builtin_role_assignment` resource is deprecated.
+Please use [grafana_role](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/role) resource instead.
 - Grafana provisioning has a new schema.
-Please refer to the documentation for more information.
-(TODO - any upgrade action?)
+Please refer to [Provisioning RBAC with Grafana](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/rbac-grafana-provisioning/) to learn more about provisioning.
 - Basic roles no longer support permission inheritance.
 Previously, when permissions of a Viewer basic role were modified, it was propagated to the Editor and Admin basic roles.
 With the Grafana 9.0 release, this is not the case anymore.
 - Several role-based access control actions have been renamed.
-All the database entries that use legacy action names will be migrated to use the new names, but provisioning files and scripts will have to be updated by the user.
+All database entries that use legacy action names will be migrated to use the new names, but provisioning files and scripts will have to be updated by the user.
 This change also means that if Grafana is downgraded from 9.0 to a lower version, some role-based access control permissions will not be resolved correctly.

 ### Loki: logs data format changed